jacob-moses/jacob-moses.github.io/cv.md

 :::
 ### Conference Presentations
 ::: {custom-style=Publications}
+“Affect in Retrospect: Genital Surgeries and Tracking Ethical Reform in Late-20th Century Medical Practice,” American Association for the History of Medicine Ann Arbor 2.0 Conference Panel 7 (Virtual; December 9, 2020).

 “Quantifying Patients’ Affect: Decision Regret Scales and the Biomedicalization of Medical Harm,” Annual Meeting of the Society for Social Studies of Science (virtual; August 18, 2020).

-“Affect in Retrospect: Sexual Surgeries and Tracking Ethical Reform in Late-20th Century Medical Practice,” paper accepted at American Association for the History of Medicine Annual Meeting\* (Ann Arbor, MI; May 2020). _\* conference canceled due to COVID-19_
+“Affect and Sensory Relation in the History of Medicine,” panel accepted at American Association for the History of Medicine Annual Meeting\* (Ann Arbor, MI; May 2020). _\* conference canceled due to COVID-19_

 “Remaking the Regretful Agent: Cancer Surgery, Medical Harm, and the Role of Affect in Therapeutic Reversals,” STS Circle (Cambridge, MA; February 24, 2020).